-September 2019 saw the unveiling of the iPhone 11, 11 Pro and 11 Pro Max, the discontinuation of four other models, and a liberal sprinkling of price cuts on the remainder.
+Autumn 2019 saw the unveiling of the iPhone 11, 11 Pro and 11 Pro Max, the discontinuation of four other models, and a liberal sprinkling of price cuts on the remainder.
 As of January 2020, you've got six different iPhones to choose from, and lots to think about.

 For many diehard fans the obvious choice is the most recent iPhone with the best specs.
 But many people simply don't need - or can't afford - the most expensive model.
 So you have to think about what matters.

 What's your budget?
 How large a screen do you want and need?
 Are you happy with a single-lens camera on the back, or is it worth paying extra for twin or triple lenses?

 After much passionate debate, we've racked our brains to rank the iPhones from best to worst, taking into consideration age, size, price (on contract or handset only), performance, battery life and more.

 iPhone comparison 2020